 2) Looking at all of our DNA cousins matches, it becomes quite clear that we all have Euro DNA cousins who descend from the founding families of Greenwich, CT and Rye, NY.
 These families include the Lyon, Merritt, Mead, Green, Purdy, Sherwood, Lockwood, Husted, Knapp, and Peck families among others.
 Why do we share a connection to Euro DNA cousins with these surnames?
 Well, because we must have have some ancestors in common.
 This would also make sense since all my family’s white slave owners were all interrelated themselves.
 We all know that consensual and nonconsensual relations occured during slavery and after.
 This is something that some people don’t want to acknowledge.
 However, history can’t be denied as DNA has the power to uncover hidden truths.

 Below shows a Lyon DNA cousin who is sharing 7.8 cMs with my cousin Andrea.
 He is a direct descendant of John Lyon who was born in Greenwich in 1706.
-John Lyon’s father was Thomas Lyon.
+John Lyon’s father was Thomas Lyon, a descendant of Thomas Lyon of Rye.

 3) There is a high possibility that both Peg and Anthony were mulatto.
 The case for Peg being mulatto stems from the fact that quite a few of us have Euro DNA cousins who are directly related to a number of Lyons who descend from Thomas Lyon, including her first slave owner Daniel Lyon.
 I should add here that my 3rd great-grandfather Allen did name his son Benjamin Woolsey Green after Peg’s last slaveowner.
 The question begs to be asked why?
 Did he name him after a possible relative?